Exclusive - EU open to free trade but not Chequers customs plan: document

-The document -- three pages of "defensive points" for EU officials to make against the British prime minister's July proposal on future ties with the bloc -- may offer May some comfort in spelling out a willingness to conclude an FTA like those giving access to Japan or Canada's goods and services.
+The document -- three pages of "defensive points" for EU officials to make against the UK prime minister's July proposal on future ties with the bloc -- may offer May some comfort in showing a readiness to seal a free trade agreement (FTA) like those giving access to Japan or Canada's goods and services.

 But as she prepares for her Conservative Party conference this weekend, it also rams home, in some detail, the rejection of the Chequers proposal for a special customs deal that would avoid border checks on goods and keep supply chains fluid.